tony-albanese/nonnas-kitchen/README.md

 + In the Manual deploy section, select the branch to deploy and click on **Deploy Branch**.

 # Credits
-The initial template for this app was from Code Institute's [Moments project template](https://github.com/Code-Institute-Org/cra-template-moments.git).
++ The initial template for this app was from Code Institute's [Moments project template](https://github.com/Code-Institute-Org/cra-template-moments.git).
++ The upload image was taken from Code Institute.